Siege of Mostar: Escalation of the conflict

 The main combat locations on 9 May were the HVO-held Tihomir Mišić barracks and the ARBiH headquarters in western Mostar in the basement of a building complex referred to as Vranica.
 The building was heavily shelled on 9 May and HVO seized it the next day.
 10 Bosniak POWs from the building were later killed.
 Fierce street battles were fought in the following days.
 On 13 May, HVO commander Milivoj Petković and ARBiH commander Sefer Halilović signed a ceasefire agreement.
 However, battles in the city continued.
 On 16 May the HVO seized a small strip of territory on the right bank of the Neretva.
 The situation calmed down on 21 May and the two sides remained deployed on the frontlines.

 By early June, the HVO controlled a considerable portion of Mostar.
 The HVO had five brigades, a Special Forces regiment, and around five military police battalions.
 These forces were also supported by those in the towns of southwest Herzegovina including Ljubuški, Čitluk, and Čapljina.
 In contrast the 4th Corps of ARBiH only had the 41st Mostar Brigade under direct Mostar command.
 The 4th Corps had in total around 4,000 men organized into four brigades.
 In early 1993, the HVO Main Staff put the ration strength of the HVO in its Operative Zone Southeast Herzegovina at 6,000 officers and men.

 On 30 June the ARBiH captured the Tihomir Mišić barracks on the east bank of the Neretva, a hydroelectric dam on the river and the main northern approaches to the city.
 The ARBiH also took control over the Vrapčići neighborhood in northeastern Mostar.
 Thus they secured the entire eastern part of the city.
-On 13 July the ARBiH mounted another offensive and captured Buna and Blagaj, south of Mostar.
+On 13 July the ARBiH mounted another offensive and captured Buna and Blagaj, south of Mostar, in the Battle of Buna and Blagaj.
 Two days later fierce fighting took place across the frontlines for control over northern and southern approaches to Mostar.
 The HVO launched a counterattack and recaptured Buna.
 The ARBiH was unable to repeat its victories in central Bosnia against the HVO and drive the Croat forces out entirely.
 In the western part of the city HVO remained in control.
 They then expelled the Bosniak population from western Mostar, while thousands of men were taken to improvised camps, most of them at a former heliport near the village of Dretelj, south of Mostar.
 The ARBiH held Croat prisoners in detention facilities in the village of Potoci, north of Mostar, and at the Fourth elementary school camp in Mostar.
 Both sides settled down and turned to shelling and sniping at each other, though the HVO superior heavy weaponry caused severe damage to eastern Mostar.